 Do they suffer from frequent infections, and regularly prescribed antibiotics for infections such as bronchitis, sinus infections, ear infections, throat infections?

-Do they suffer from sleep disturbances and sleep apnea, and passed prescriptions for sleep medication and visits to sleep clinics?
+Do they suffer from insomnia and sleep apnea, and passed prescriptions for sleep medication and visits to sleep clinics?

-Do they struggle with weight issues, and told to just eat less and exercise more?
+Do they struggle with weight issues and swelling, and told to just eat less and exercise more?

-Do they suffer from poor oral health including many cavities, gum disease, receding gums, bleeding gums and TMJ, and sent to a dentist?
+Do they suffer from poor oral health including many cavities, gum disease, receding gums, bad breath, bleeding gums and TMJ, and sent to a dentist?

 Do they suffer from eye problems including double vision, dry eyes, blurred vision, eye tics, spasms of the eyelid, senstivity to light, cataracts, and sent to the eye specialist?